DSP Basics: Signal generation

 Additional functions for signal generation

-We often need rectangular, sawtooth and triangular periodic signals as well as random sequences for noise modelling.
+We often need rectangular, sawtooth, and triangular periodic signals, as well as random sequences to simulate noise.

-The library Waveforms.jl contains functions for generating the above periodic signals, but a uniformly increasing sawtooth signal varying from 0 to 2pi is used as the "setting" signal that determines the fundamental frequency.
-Let's create it from a time vector and loop it by the operation of dividing mod by 2pi:
+Library Waveforms.jl It contains functions for generating the listed periodic signals, but as the "master" signal that determines the fundamental frequency, a uniformly increasing sawtooth signal is used, varying from 0 to 2pi.
+Let's create it from the time vector and loop it with the division operation. mod at 2pi:

 base_signal = mod.(2*pi*t*10, 2*pi);